strangerstudios/pmpro-pay-by-check/readme.txt

 https://gist.github.com/strangerstudios/68bb75bf3b83530390d4

 == Changelog ==
+= .7.7 =
+* BUG: Updated to better support the PayPal Website Payments Pro gateway option.
+Shows 3 gateway options in one box now.
 = .7.6 =
 * BUG: Fixed bug in pmpropbc_send_invoice_email().
 * BUG: Fixed issue with PMPro 1.8.14+ where a discount code error would show up at checkout even if no code was used.